Home > Breakfast > Mini Cherry Curd Dutch Baby

 Cooking with Mini Skillets

 The 3.5-inch skillets are not just intended to be uber cute.
 I think they do serve a practical purpose in that they are perfect for single servings.
-The mini cherry curd dutch baby is one use, but image making individual brownies, skillet cookies, or even small cakes!
+The mini cherry curd Dutch baby is one use, but imagine making individual brownies, skillet cookies, or even small cakes!
 The possibilities are endless!

-These are the cast iron skillets I used for this recipe.
 Just like any cast iron skillet, I care for them the same way I do my large skillet.
-I wash mine out with warm water then wipe down with salt (or even sugar, since we are using them for baking), which works as an abrasive to clean it.
+I wash mine out with warm water then wipe it down with salt (or even sugar, since we are using them for baking), which works as an abrasive to clean it.
 Rinse out the salt and dry by heating on the stove until all the water evaporates.
 I never use soap on my skillets, because I don’t want to lose any of the ‘seasoning’ skillets.

 Serving the Dutch Baby